 - Unfazed Everyman: Ian and Barbara just kind of stand around and look bewildered as nine unknown men and another TARDIS (containing nine different TARDISes) suddenly appear in the console room.

-- Unusually Uninteresting Sight: Many medieval extras barely seem to react to the invading aliens who land around the castle, or the teleporting police boxes, for that matter.
+- Unusually Uninteresting Sight: Many medieval extras barely seem to react to the invading aliens who land around the castle.
+Or the teleporting police boxes, for that matter.
 Maybe they think it's just a trick with mirrors.

-- The Eleventh Doctor contacted the other Doctors before the story began and warned them about "The President's" plan.
-The entire series was their attempt to rescue their previous two incarnations from him.
+- Eleven contacted the other Doctors before the story began and warned them about the plans of "the Lord President".
+The entire story was their attempt to rescue their previous two incarnations from him.

 - The Third Doctor says that he is thousands of years old, surprising his later incarnations, who are supposed to be younger.

-- It is revealed what The Medusa Cascade has to do with The Doctor's name.
+- It is revealed what the Medusa Cascade has to do with the Doctor's name.

-- We even find out why The Doctor was crying in that barn.
+- We even find out why the Doctor was crying in that barn.

-- There is a scene where The Doctors life is shown in reverse.
-We see all of the Doctors before landing on The First Doctor who lands at Foreman's Junkyard, travels through the time vortex, steals a TARDIS and has a nightmare as a child.
+- There is a scene where the Doctor's life is shown in reverse.
+We see all of the Doctors before landing on the First Doctor who lands at Foreman's Junkyard, travels through the Time Vortex, steals a TARDIS, and has a nightmare as a child.
 Then it continues, showing footage of a young Doctor running across the fields of Gallifrey.
 Something that has never been shown in Doctor Who.

-- Then there is the climax, where all The Doctors defeat the villaim by... freezing Gallifrey.
-Yes, this series is a fanmade P.O.V.
-Sequel to Doctor Who 50th AS "The Day of the Doctor", meaning that some Doctor Who fans had already seen the story of how The Doctors met before they started asking how it happened.
+- Then there's the climax, where all the Doctors defeat the villain by... freezing Gallifrey.
+Yes, this story is a fan-made P.O.V.
+Sequel to "Doctor Who 50th AS "The Day of the Doctor"", meaning that some fans had already seen the story of how the Doctors met before they started asking how it happened.
 (Though this only applies if you watch it without having seen Babelcolour's Time War Chronicles videos, which revealed the same thing.)